vmtenorio/prob-ssm/README.md

 The code is organized as follows:

 - The notebook `SyntheticExperiment.ipynb` contains the experiment in Section V.A with synthetic data.
-- The notebook `AirportDataExperiment.ipynb` contains the experiment in Section V.A with airport data retrieved from OAG database.
+- The notebook `AirportDataExperiment.ipynb` contains the experiment in Section V.B with airport data retrieved from OAG database.

 ## Citing